Our Essential Services

 International schools in Norway include British, German, and French schools.
 If you wish to enroll your child in an international school, you will need to pay tuition fees.
 This is different than the public education system as schooling is free in Norway.

-When it comes to higher education, some of the best schools are the University of Oslo, University of Bergen, Norwegian University of Science and Technology, among others.
-The most popular programs among international students in Norway are architecture, engineering, law, medicine, and more.Read Guide
+When it comes to higher education, some of the best schools are the University of Oslo, University of Bergen, and the Norwegian University of Science and Technology.
+The most popular programs among international students in Norway are architecture, engineering, law, and medicine.Read Guide

 Want to work in Norway?
-As a foreigner, you will want to make sure you meet all of the requirements and qualifications to legally work in the country.
-This includes applying for the right visa and meeting certain income and education requirements.
+You will want to make sure you meet all the requirements and qualifications to legally work in the country as an employee, or to work via self-employment.
+This includes applying for the right visa and meeting specific income and education requirements.

-If you are wondering how to get a job in Norway, you can begin by researching online to get a feel for what kind of positions are available for you.
+If you are wondering how to get a job in Norway, you can begin by researching online on LinkedIn or arbeidsplassen.no to get a feel for what kind of positions are available for you.
 Brushing up on your Norwegian language skills will also help.
-Once you do get a job here, you can expect an average salary of 636,690 NOK (69,150 USD) (the gross national annual salary).
-But of course, your salary and even minimum wage will depend on the type of job you get and the industry you are working in.
-Once you get a job and start getting paid, you will be expected to contribute to Norway’s social security scheme, known officially as the National Insurance Scheme.
+Once you land a job there, you can expect an average salary of 640,000 NOK (72,000 USD) (the gross national annual salary).
+Of course, your salary will depend on the type of job you get and the industry you are working in.
+You will also be expected to contribute to Norway’s social security scheme, known officially as the National Insurance Scheme.
 Contribution rates are set by the government and depend on your income.

 Business culture in Norway values equality, cooperation, trust, and informal but direct communication.
 The workplace and workforce in a company are seen as productive, competent, and motivated.
 You can expect your Norwegian colleagues to be great managers and detail-oriented.Read Guide

-Is it expensive to live in Norway?
+Is living in Norway expensive?
 The cost of living in Norway is high but higher wages offset the often-expensive country.